IgorDrgonec/VectorBT-Flask/README.md

 - [x] **Initial position**: Similar to initial cash, initial position can now be specified.
 - [x] **Cash deposits**: Cash can now be deposited/withdrawn at any time.
 - [x] **Cash earnings**: Cash earnings and dividends can now be added/removed at any time.
 - [x] **Shortcut properties**: Portfolio simulation based on order functions can take user-defined arrays, write them in place during the simulation, and use them directly instead of calculating them during the analysis phase.
-This is the new, very convinient way to pre-calculate attributes such as returns.
-Most attributes in Portfolio and Records have also become properties, while their respective methods now have a "get_" prefix.
+This is the new, very convinient way to pre-calculate and utilize attributes such as returns.
+Most attributes in Portfolio and Records have also become properties, while their respective methods have got a "get_" prefix.

 ### Analysis